 - Corresponding realignment of drainage channels to drain the extended runway and taxiway;

 - Corresponding levee extension to protect the extended runway and taxiway from flooding; and

 - Relocate the existing Precision Approach Path Indicator (PAPI) navigational aids that pilots use to land at the Airport to reflect the extended runway.

 The FAA accepted public comments on the Purpose and Need Working Paper between May 2, 2016 and June 17, 2016, and held a public meeting to accept comments on the Working Paper on June 2, 2016.
 The public comments received on the Working Paper can be viewed here.

 Many of the public commenters stated that the Working Paper underestimated aviation activity at Gnoss Field Airport, and stated that a longer runway length than identified in the Working Paper is necessary at the airport.
-The FAA is working with Marin County to have the EIS consultant develop a Revised Purpose and Need Working Paper to evaluate all public comments received on the first Purpose and Need Working Paper.
-The Revised Purpose and Need Working Paper will reconsider the conclusions reached in the first Working Paper, including consideration of all public comments received, and modify those conclusions if appropriate.
-The schedule for development of the Revised Purpose and Need Working Paper and the public comment period on that document is currently being developed.
+The FAA is working with Marin County to have the EIS consultant develop an Updated Purpose and Need Working Paper to evaluate all public comments received on the first Purpose and Need Working Paper.
+The Updated Purpose and Need Working Paper is currently in preparation with an estimated completion date of January 2018.
+When the Updated Purpose and Need Working Paper is issued for public comment, the public will also be advised of the meeting date for a public meeting on that document.